Edgar Rice Burroughs: Reception

 Burroughs strongly supported eugenics and scientific racism.
 His views held that English nobles made up a particular heritable elite among Anglo-Saxons.
 Tarzan was meant to reflect this, with him being born to English nobles and then adopted by talking apes (the Mangani).
-They express eugenicist views themselves, but Tarzan is permitted to live despite being deemed "unfit" in comparison, and grows up to surpass not only them but black Africans, whom Burroughs clearly presents as inherently inferior, even not wholly human.
+They express eugenicist views themselves, but Tarzan is permitted to live despite being deemed "unfit" in comparison and grows up to surpass not only them but black Africans, whom Burroughs clearly presents as inherently inferior.
 In one Tarzan story, he finds an ancient civilization where eugenics has been practiced for over 2,000 years, with the result that it is free of all crime.
 Criminal behavior is held to be entirely hereditary, with the solution having been to kill not only criminals but also their families.
 Lost on Venus, a later novel, presents a similar utopia where forced sterilization is practiced and the "unfit" are killed.
 Burroughs explicitly supported such ideas in his unpublished nonfiction essay I See A New Race.
 Additionally, his Pirate Blood, which is not speculative fiction and remained unpublished after his death, portrayed the characters as victims of their hereditary criminal traits (one a descendant of the corsair Jean Lafitte, another from the Jukes family).
 These views have been compared with Nazi eugenics (though noting that they were popular and common at the time), with his Lost on Venus being released the same year the Nazis took power (in 1933).

 In 2003, Burroughs was inducted into the Science Fiction and Fantasy Hall of Fame.

+As of 2025, there exists a significant special collection of Edgar Rice Burroughs' various works at the Oak Park Public Library.
+Consisting of many rare books of his Tarzan, Mucker, Barsoom, Pellucidar, Venus, Caspak, and Moon series, the collection was developed due to Burroughs' own connection to the city, being where he wrote several of his first works, those being the Tarzan and Martian stories.
+Beyond the rare editions, the collection also holds a number of newspaper clippings, ephemera, correspondence between Burroughs and others, as well as various old Tarzan films.
+Much of the initial collection was gathered during a block party held in 1975 by a group called CHEETAH (Citizens Holding Exercises Extolling Tarzan's Anniversary Here) and compiled by Florence Moyer.

+In popular culture

+Adam Butcher portrays Burroughs (known in the show as "Norman Bean") in episode 3 of season 16 "The Write Stuff" (September 26, 2022) of the Canadian television period detective series Murdoch Mysteries.